Scobalula/cod-mods-wiki/_docs/parasyte/using_parasyte.md

 # Using Parasyte

+{% include alert.html title="Note" type="warning" content="When sending commands to Parasyte, it looks for spaces to split commands and data by, when providing file paths or names that contain spaces, make sure to put them in quotes so that Parasyte doesn't split them, like this: ```loadlist \"C:\I have a space\which makes me sad if there are no quotes around me.txt\"```" %}

 While Parasyte's CLI can be intimidating to many, it's incredibly simple to use for most people.
+Once you get the hang of it, it's like a walk in the park.

 First off, make sure you have followed the [Creating a Dump](/docs/parasyte/creating_a_dump) for the title/s you want to work with, it's very important to do this step carefully to produce what Parasyte needs and to ensure you do not get targetted by the anti-cheats.